knoxa/knoxa.github.io/examples/text.md

 I'll call the string that are mentions of an entity after the entity, so the string are places.
 I want to gelocate the mentions, but what I actually do is geolocate the strings, and assume that the location related to a string is the location of the mention.

-There's some interpretation need in deciding what it means to geolocate a place.

-If the place is a region, do I want a polygon of the region or a point in the centre of the region?
-If the place is described as some distance in some direction from some other place, do I want to calculate a coordintate, or will just the location of the referent place do?

-As usual, I'll dodge all these questions and try and arrange things so that it doesn't matter in the first instance because you're not precldued from making different choices in different circumstances.
-I can even hedge my betes bo doing something like:

 ```
 <span class="place">the high ground S of <span class="place">ST SAUVEUR</span></span>